Samwisebuze/PythonAccountant/README.md

 Consider this the slow contact, if it's really important trying texting.
 This way we have a documented ideas and goals for planning.

-Create a new issue for features that need to be added, and include a description with a list of what it needs to do (see Create A Table issue)
+Create a new project for features that need to be added, and include a description with a list of what it needs to do (see Create A Table project)